-Employers may be obligated to give working parents paid time off to care for children who are stuck at home because of school or childcare provider closures due to COVID-19.
-If your employer hasn’t put out policies on this, ask for them together with coworkers so everyone can get the info!
-If you are unable to return to work or must leave your job because of childcare obligations arising out of the pandemic, you may be eligible for unemployment benefits.
+Working parents may be eligible for paid time off to care for children who are stuck at home because of school or childcare provider closures due to COVID-19.
+If your employer has not advised you about your options for leave, paid or unpaid, ask for them together with coworkers so everyone can get the info!

 What is it?
 Up to 12 weeks of partially-paid leave for childcare purposes: